David Dawson, Earlham College's 17th president

 Tyler Hall, a 1907 Carnegie Library, was also completely restored in fall 2013 as a Welcome Center while also combining the Admissions, Financial Aid and Marketing operations of the College.

 Driven by a vision that holds together the classic liberal arts and the vocational and professional preparation of its students, Dawson helped the College develop new branding under the proclamation that “Becoming Fully Present is the Best Way to Move the World Forward,” linking Earlham’s emphasis on personal self-discovery and value formation with the College’s desire to foster social responsibility and enable students to make a transformative impact on the world.

 In 2012, at the culmination of the first phase of a college-wide strategic planning, Dawson led Earlham to establish the Center for Integrated Learning (CIL).
 The CIL is the experiential learning hub at Earlham and integrates students’ academic pursuits with opportunities for service learning, internships, faculty-student research and off-campus study.

 Prior to Earlham, Dawson was a member of the faculty and Provost at Haverford College in Pennsylvania.
 He came to Haverford in 1987 directly from Yale University, where he received his Ph.D. in Religious Studies in 1988.
 Prior to this, Dawson received a B.A. from Towson State University, majoring in English and History, and his Master of Divinity degree from the Divinity School of Duke University.

-While serving as Provost at Haverford, David worked with other campus leaders on the early development of three new academic centers (the Hurford Humanities Center, the Center for Peace and Global Citizenship, and the Koshland Integrated Natural Sciences Center), initiatives in the area of diversity and social justice, and the development of new programming in the arts.
+While serving as Provost at Haverford, Dawson worked with other campus leaders on the early development of three new academic centers (the Hurford Humanities Center, the Center for Peace and Global Citizenship, and the Koshland Integrated Natural Sciences Center), initiatives in the area of diversity and social justice, and the development of new programming in the arts.